dcclogin/SereneAzure/notes/README.md

 ## How Why How Y!

 Somehow I don't know WHY is Y still bothering me...
+So I wrote down a simple Y derivation.